Article refreshed 10/17/2019

 Make them feel appreciated

-This one doesn’t cost a dime.
+This doesn’t have to cost anything.
 Notice when good work is happening and be the first to praise it.
-A note of caution though – make sure you’ve got the story straight and you’re praising the people who did the best work, not those who shouted the loudest about it.
-If you’re not on the ground working alongside people you won’t get the full picture.
-Which leads me to…
+A note of caution: make sure you are praising the people who did the best work, not those who shouted the loudest about it.

 Everyone’s different.
 Get the best out of your employees by figuring out what makes them tick professionally, and what kind of environment suits them.
-Some of us thrive on routine, while others like to be able to work when inspiration strikes.
-Some love coming into the office and working alongside a team, while others are way happier tucked up in their home study collaborating via Skype.
+Some thrive on routine, while others like to be able to work when inspiration strikes.
+Some enjoy coming into the office and working alongside a team, while others are happier working from home collaborating online.

 Provided it makes sense for your business, be open to suggestions.
-Your staff might surprise you with some solutions that improve efficiency or save on overheads.
+Your employees might surprise you with solutions that improve efficiency or save on overheads.

 Reward them appropriately

-Yeah, we’re talking about pay.
-Employees know their market value these days and you should know it too.
-Keep track of salary and pay grades in your sector, and be clear about how staff can earn a pay rise.
-If you link pay to performance through a formal appraisal system, your staff will know exactly what they need to do to earn more.
+Keep track of salary and pay grades in your sector and be clear about how your employees can earn a pay raise.
+If you link pay to performance through a formal appraisal system, they will know exactly what they need to do to earn more.
 They’re more likely to commit to you if they know hard work pays off – literally.

 Show you care

 A business relationship is still a relationship.
-And if you’ve invested time and effort recruiting, training and developing somebody, it’s because they matter.
-Show them they’re important by taking care of the practicalities like safe workstations, well-maintained facilities, and good healthcare cover.
-If money’s an issue (and when isn’t it!) consider employee-paid benefits that can complement any core benefits you may already offer.
+And if you’ve invested time and effort recruiting, training and developing employees, it’s because they matter.
+Show them they’re important by taking care of the practicalities like safe workstations, well-maintained facilities and good medical coverage.